softwareconstruction240/softwareconstruction/chess/chess-github-repository/chess-github-repository.md

 ## Making Changes

-After you have clone your repository locally, you need to make a change so that you can demonstrate that things are working properly.
+After you have cloned your repository locally, you need to make a change so that you can demonstrate that things are working properly.

 1. Create a file in your repository directory named `notes.md`.
 1. Add some content to it.